shruti514/CourseRegistrationSystem/README.md

   -DUSER=root
   -DPASS=root

-- To set the Isolation Level for our projectfor MySQL, fire the below query:
+- To set the Isolation Level for our projectfor MySQL, fire the query:
    SET @@GLOBAL.tx_isolation = 'READ-COMMITTED';

-- To check the Isolation Level on your MySQL DB, fire the below query:
+- To check the Isolation Level on your MySQL DB, fire the query:
    SELECT @@GLOBAL.tx_isolation, @@tx_isolation;